aXb0t/drupaleasy-pmd-demo/README.md

 ddev sniff
 ```

-Assume the following tests are run from inside the container.
+Run PHPStan with DDEV, passing along a level:
 ```
-ddev ssh
+ddev stan 3
 ```

+Assume the following tests are run from inside the container (`ddev ssh`):

 Run code quality checks:
 ```